 H. Game Cards

-4. An ejected player’s player card may be retained by the tournament committee for the team’s next game and returned to the coach or manager of the team at the end of that match.
+4. An ejected player’s player pass may be retained by the tournament committee for the team’s next game and returned to the coach or manager of the team at the of that match.

 Divisional winners will be determined by the following point system: